 Pass the Buck

 People get bored easily so it is important to make the psychometry lessons as interesting as possible.
 We usually kick off the start of a practice session with some simple instant psychometry.
 I select an object from the bag and pass it to the person next to me.
 The receiver is instructed to give a two or three-sentence description of the owner or say anything that comes to mind as he or she holds the object.
 If the object happens to belong to that person, he or she must pretend to be reading it so that no one can guess who it really belongs to.

 For this exercise, there are no pauses.
 It is made clear to the assembled that as soon as the object touches their hand they must speak, no matter how incomprehensible or silly it may sound.
 Each person is to say just a few sentences and then pass it to the next person, who will also speak immediately.
 This is to continue until the object has quickly been passed full circle and returns to me.
 I make the last reading.
 We then ask the owner to let us know what we got right.

 The speed of this exercise is important as it forces the reader to go with his or her first impressions.
-Sometimes I encourage others in the circle to heckle the reader to hurry up or to be more specific.
+Sometimes I urge others in the circle to heckle the reader to hurry up or to be more specific.
 One drawback, and the reason I go last, is that the timid circle members have a tendency to copy what others have said.
 If they do, then it is not counted as a hit and they are discouraged from mimicking one another.
-I praise the most adventurous readers and those with accurate information to encourage the quiet ones to be a little more daring with what they say.
+I praise the most adventurous readers and those with right information to encourage the quiet ones to be a little more daring with what they say.
 In this way my students gain confidence and move away from giving generalities, eventually becoming very accurate in their readings.